 If this will be at least your second attempt or you have performed at or below average on your CREOG in-service-training exam, you need to decide if you can, and will, truly commit to adequately preparing for this exam.
 If your answer is anything but an emphatic yes, you are setting yourself up for another disappointment.

-We strongly advise you to come to our November 16-20 course.
+We strongly advise you to come to our November 15-19 course or our Online Course.
 Not only will we provide you with the study materials that cover 90% of your exam, but we’ll help you develop a study plan to come out running at the six month mark.